vincmag360/CSHARP-WinForm-MISTRAL-AI-TEST-LLM/README.md

 # This is a simple Windows application in WinForm to test the Mistral AI LLM.

+## Mistral.SDK Usage
-- This application use the Mistral.SDK an unofficial C# client designed for interacting with the Mistral API. : https://github.com/tghamm/Mistral.SDK
+This application utilizes the Mistral.SDK, an unofficial C# client designed for interacting with the Mistral API. https://github.com/tghamm/Mistral.SDK

+## Application Features
-- This application facilitates interaction with the various AI models offered by Mistral AI.
+This application facilitates interaction with the various AI models offered by Mistral AI.
 It also features a straightforward management system for Prompts.

+## Response Format
-- The response format used in this application is "text" but it is possible to use json in the code.
-See the Mistral API: Enum: "text" "json_object" .
-Json allows you to have a formatted response and exploit it to create a rich graphical response or have interesting actions.
+The response format used in this application is "text," but it is possible to use JSON in the code.
+See the Mistral API: Enum: "text" "json_object".
+JSON allows you to have a formatted response and exploit it to create a rich graphical response or have interesting actions.

+## API Documentation
-- Mistral AI API documentation : https://docs.mistral.ai/api/#tag/chat
+Mistral AI API documentation: https://docs.mistral.ai/api/#tag/chat

+## Experimentation with Mistral AI
-- MISTRAL AI experimentation is free and does not require providing a payment method.
-  In return, Mistral AI reserves the right to exploit the input and output data, as well as the prompts
+Experimentation with Mistral AI is free and does not require providing a payment method.
+In return, Mistral AI reserves the right to exploit the input and output data, as well as the prompts.

 ## Limits